Chelsea 0-0 Arsenal

 Pedro wasted Chelsea's best chance, while Alvaro Morata showed plenty of good touches but also a willingness to go to ground too easily under physical challenges.

-The hosts' mood was summed up by manager Antonio Conte's animated fury in the closing moments, especially after Luiz's red card.
+The hosts' mood was summed up by Conte's animated fury in the closing moments, especially after Luiz's red card.

 It was not the best of the days for the champions.